tmaurice54/tns_embedded_training/Docs/rust_configuration.md

 `cargo flash --chip STM32F401RETx --release`

 Or using `cargo-embed` :

 `cargo embed --target thumbv7em-none-eabihf`

+To flash an example (files in examples directory) :

+`cargo flash --chip STM32F401RETx --example fileName`

 You may to change the parameter for `--chip` or `--target` depend of the board you are using.

-Note that all the config files in the exercises directories are wrote to work with the STM32F401RE board.
+But note that all the config files in the exercises directories are wrote to work with the STM32F401RE board.
 You may need to change some parameters if you need to work with an another board.